 If you are aboard, you must apply at the consulate where your spouse has registered with the Registry of Italians Resident Abroad (A.I.R.E.).

-In December 2018, Italy introduced a requirement for Italian language knowledge for acquisition of citizenship.
+In December 2018, Italy introduced a requirement for Italian language knowledge for the acquisition of citizenship.
 You’ll need to show that you can speak Italian to the usual language classification of CEFR Level B1.

 Italian Citizenship by Naturalization